beyond-code-github/Superscribe/features.markdown

 	}
 		</pre>
         <p>
-            You can use modules to respond to OWIN requests too:
+            You can use modules to respond to Owin requests too:
         </p>
         <pre class="prettyprint lang-cs">